 The VVA has been applied since 12th July 2007.
 It supersedes Regulation (ECC) No. 259/93 previously in force.
 The German Waste Shipment Law complements the directly applicable EC regulation at the German level.

-All pertinent legislation is provided for download on the web site of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+All pertinent legislation is provided for download on the web site of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).

 Supervision and control of waste shipments